-During the quarter, the Corporation's attributable revenue on Clyde River and geothermal wells was consistent with the prior year period in 2021 relative to the change in equity ownership of GBR.
+During the quarter and year to date periods, the Corporation's attributable revenue on Clyde River and geothermal wells was consistent with the prior year periods relative to the change in equity ownership of GBR.

 See Joint Venture Performance below for additional information and summarized financial information of GBR.